RebeccaColquhoun/rebeccacolquhoun.github.io/service.md

 ## Talks and Panels
 I convened and chaired a panel on _LGBTQ+ Voices and Communities: Enabling Inclusivity in Environmental Research_ for the Oxford NERC DTP in Environmental Research.
 This involved contacting and engaging three speakers, coming up with questions, engaging students and ensuring they felt comfortable contributing.
 I then chaired the 1.5 hour panel.

+I co-led a departmental group following the URGE curriculum, including reading on anti-racism and producing a number of 'deliverables' (policies, memos, white-papers and resources) for the department.
+As part of this I facilitated fortnightly discussion sessions for a group from across the department including undergraduates, postgraduates, post-docs and faculty.
+For this work I was awarded the departmental EEDI prize.

 ## Positions of Responsibility
 I am passionate about equality, diversity and inclusion and served on the Oxford Students Union Disability Campaign for 3 years.
 + April 2019 – June 2020 – Treasurer
 +	April 2017 – April 2019 – Communications Officer
 + January 2017 – April 2017 – Socials Officer

 I was involved with the student-led audit of BAME diversity and inclusion within the department of Earth Sciences, University of Oxford.
-I, along with one of the named report authors, wrote about the audit for Astronomy and Geoscience, the magazine of the Royal Astronomical Society, which can be found [here](https://academic.oup.com/astrogeo/article/61/5/5.40/5906544)
+I, along with one of the named report authors, wrote about the audit for Astronomy and Geoscience, the magazine of the Royal Astronomical Society, which can be found [here](https://academic.oup.com/astrogeo/article/61/5/5.40/5906544

 Within a departmental setting, I:
 +	January 2021 – present – graduate student rep on Athena Swan self-assessement team